Alumni Awards & Recognitions

 The Family of the Year Award recognizes and honors the families of four or more family members (Ex. mother, father, sister, brother, son, daughter) who graduated from Fayetteville State University, and who continue to bring credit to their family and to the University, through their achievements and active involvement in their respective communities.
-The Family of the Year is honored in April during Founder's Day Convocation (April 20, 2017) with an attractive university plaque and brief biography of the family in the program.
-To nominate a family download the Family of the Year nomination form.
+The Family of the Year is honored in April during Founder's Day Convocation with an attractive university plaque and brief biography of the family in the program.
+Nominations are currently closed.

 2017- The Miller-Gillespie Family

 2014- The Cisrow and Octavia Prince Thomas Family

 2011- The White/ McAllister Family